Welcome to today's edition of the Rush 24-7 podcast.

 I don't think the British royal family wants him to go.

-It's at least it's It's uh uh interesting speculation.
+At least it's interesting speculation.

-Uh you would have to consider it.
+You would have to consider it.

 Now, here's a report from CNN's Ed Henry today on CNN on the White House reaction to the British withdrawal of the troops.

-No matter how the White House tries to play this, this is clearly a blow to Mr. Bush when you combine it with what's just crossing the wires over the last hour or so that Denmark is also going to pull its troops from Iraq.
+When you combine it with what's just crossing the wires over the last hour or so, that Denmark is also going to pull its troops from Iraq.

-Uh his allies are now walking away.
+His allies are now walking away.

-I we did a Nexus search here, folks, this morning because I could not ever recall Ed Henry at CNN telling us that Denmark had troops in Iraq.
+We did a Nexus search here, folks, this morning because I could not ever recall Ed Henry at CNN telling us that Denmark had troops in Iraq.

 I never knew from CNN that Denmark was part of our coalition.

-Now, this morning, the British Prime Minister Tony Blair addressed the House of Commons, announcing the handover in Basra.
+Now, this morning, the British Prime Minister Tony Blair addressed the House of Commons announcing the handover in Basra.

-Here is his uh comment or portion thereof.
+Here is his comment or portion thereof.

 The next chapter in Basra's history can be written by the Iraqis.